Professional Internships

 Internship Search

 Students are responsible for securing their own internships, however, there are plenty of resources available to support students in the process.
-Students are encouraged to reach out to the following offices for support:
+Students are encouraged to reach out to the following offices and websites for support:

 Students are also encouraged to explore the CMC internship database and review the document titled “Internships, Fellowships, and Other Work Experience Opportunities in the Federal Government,” by Congressional Research Service.